 As these potential candidates will have come from a more varied background and will have trained in different ways, the knowledge they bring with them will be varied too.
 Put in short, you’ll be bringing in a lot of fresh sets of eyes along with more opportunities for skill sharing.

-Which roles is this suitable for?
+Which roles are skills-based hiring suitable for?

-How can I implement this?
+How can I implement skills-based hiring?

 Implementing new talent acquisition strategies can feel overwhelming at first.
 But it’s good to remember that you don’t have to overhaul your whole system at once.
 Starting with one or two of your open positions is a good place to start, and you can build up from there.

-Rewrite your job ads
+Rewrite your job ads to focus on skills

 A lot of the time when a position has been open for a long time, it can be because the job advertisement is written in a way that discourages applicants from applying.
 This is especially true when trying to implement the skill-based approach.